alphagov/knowledge-graph-search/signon-mock/Readme.md

 $ npm run dev
 ```

 4. Open your browser and navigate to `localhost:8080` to initiate the OAuth2 authorisation process.
-Make sure to check if a cookie was created in the browser.
+Check that a cookie called `connect.sid` was created in the browser.

 ## Logging out with `/reauth`